 Replacing your bra regularly is one way to avoid the dangers of an ill-fitting bra, which can include anything from headaches to back pain from poor posture.
 But according to a survey carried out by Harper Wilde, 70% of women said that their oldest bra is between 2-5 years old.
+This blog shares why, how and when to replace your old faithful bras!

 Why can’t you keep a bra forever?